fr0xk/Scripts/Markdown/mythbusting_dcf.md

 # DCF == PE

-## YES
+YES

-This is a repository for demonstrating the equivalence of discounted cash flow (DCF) and price-to-earnings (PE) ratio valuation method.
+This article demonstrating the equivalence of discounted cash flow (DCF) and price-to-earnings (PE) ratio valuation method.
 People criticize PE ratios due to margin mean reversion.
 They say that present earnings are not a reliable metric for future cash flows.
 That's true but only if you pick a handful of companies.
 But over a large sample size, DCF and PE are basically the same thing.
 You pay as low as possible to present cash flows so that you get future cash flows at a cheap rate.

 ## Example